A Complete Cabot Trail Itinerary – 22 Incredible Stops

 Road slicing through wilderness.

 If you love taking road trips, you’ll love exploring the Cabot Trail of Cape Breton Island.
-The road winds through the Highland Plateau surrounded by green rolling hills.
+The road winds through the Highland Plateau, which is surrounded by green rolling hills.
 It is truly one beautiful view after another.

 cheticamp nova scotia